An Inclusive Notion of Text: Prior efforts

 \section{Prior efforts}

-Our proposal draws inspiration from several recent efforts in documenting other common properties of ML and NLP artifacts.
-Model cards \cite{modelcards} offer a compact way to capture core information about machine learning models incl. technical characteristics, intended and out-of-scope use, data preprocessing details etc. Data sheets \cite{datasheets} focus on dataset composition, details of the data collection process, preprocessing, distribution and maintenance.
-In NLP, data statements \cite{datastatements} focus on bias mitigation, detailing key aspects of NLP artifact production such as curation strategy, language variety, demographics of speakers and annotators, speech situation, topic and genre. \citet{dave} propose a formalised checklist documenting copyright-, bias-, privacy- and confidentiality-related risks.
+Our proposal draws inspiration from recent efforts in documenting other common properties of machine learning and NLP artifacts.
+Model cards \cite{modelcards} capture core information about machine learning models including technical characteristics, intended and out-of-scope use and preprocessing details.
+Data sheets \cite{datasheets} focus on dataset composition, details of the data collection process, preprocessing, distribution and maintenance.
+In NLP, data statements \cite{datastatements} focus on bias mitigation, detailing key aspects of NLP artifact production such as curation strategy, language variety, demographics of speakers and annotators, speech situation, topic and genre. \citet{dave} propose a formalised checklist documenting risks related to copyright, bias, privacy and confidentiality.
 Formal proposals are mirrored by community efforts on data repositories like \textit{huggingface datasets} \cite{hfdatasets}; editorial guidelines\footnote{\url{https://aclrollingreview.org/responsibleNLPresearch/}} encourage the authors to report key parameters of NLP artifacts.
+Related metadata collection initiatives propose schemata for capturing core information about language resources like language, type, license and provenance \cite{metashare}.

 While existing approaches to NLP artifact documentation cover a lot of ground, the requirements for documenting the assumed notion of text remain under-specified.
-Our work is thereby complementary to the prior efforts: for example, our reporting schema (Section \ref{sec:quest}) can be seen as specification of the \texttt{Speech Situation} and \texttt{Text Characteristics} sections of the data statements \cite{datastatements}.
-Unlike prior approaches, our discussion above suggests that it is desirable to document the assumed notion of text at each step of the NLP data journey, incl. text production tools, document space samples, as well as NLP models and datasets, with a special focus on widely reused reference corpora and pre-trained language models.
+Our work is thus complementary to the prior efforts.
+Our reporting schema (Section \ref{sec:quest}) can be seen as specification of the \texttt{Speech Situation} and \texttt{Text Characteristics} sections of the data statements \cite{datastatements}, and our taxonomy incorporates some previously proposed documentation dimensions like text creation environment \cite{metashare} and granularity \cite{nif}.
+Unlike most prior approaches, we deem it desirable to document the assumed notion of text at each step of the NLP data journey, including text production tools, document space samples, as well as NLP models and datasets, with a special focus on widely reused reference corpora and pre-trained language models.